GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/CO2Brine.rst

 Parameters
 =========================

-The model is represented using a ``<MultiPhaseMultiComponentFluid>`` node in the input.
+The model is represented by ``<MultiPhaseMultiComponentFluid>`` node in the input.

-The following attributes are supported for these type of nodes :
+The following attributes are supported:

 .. include:: ../../../coreComponents/fileIO/schema/docs/MultiPhaseMultiComponentFluid.rst